Louis Mennini: Life and career

 Mennini began his career as a music educator at the University of Texas at Austin as assistant professor of music composition and orchestration where he taught from a single academic year in 1948–49.
 He then returned to Eastman where he was a professor of music composition from 1949 through 1965.
 He then served as the Dean of University of North Carolina School of the Arts from 1965 through 1971.
 He left that post to spend two years studying in Florence, Italy.
 He returned to United States when he was appoint the Chair of the music department at Mercyhurst University in 1973; a position he held for the next ten years.
-He left Mercyhurst in 1983 to establish the Virginia School of the Arts in Lynchburg, Virgina; serving as the head of that institution until his retirement in 1988.
+He left Mercyhurst in 1983 to establish the Virginia School of the Arts in Lynchburg, Virginia; serving as the head of that institution until his retirement in 1988.

 Mennini died on February 22, 2000.